HeavyBeetle/google-homepage/readme.md

-A project completed for The Odin Project's curriculum, completed December 2020.
+A project completed for The Odin Project's curriculum, completed November 2020.